Kunalmalviya06/Road-Accident-Analysis/README.md

 ![Dashboard Preview](Dashboard.jpg)
 ## Solution File

-You can access the solution file for this project [here](https://drive.google.com/drive/folders/1hh7-T1z6vgSy429HwF2vZ3Awgow-5X9Z?usp=sharing).
+You can access the solution file for this project https://drive.google.com/drive/folders/1hh7-T1z6vgSy429HwF2vZ3Awgow-5X9Z?usp=sharing

 ---

 ## 1. Problem Statement

 Road traffic accidents are a major public safety issue, resulting in fatalities, injuries, and economic damage.
-Analyzing patterns and trends in road accidents is crucial to develop safety measures and reduce accidents.
+Analyzing patterns and trends in road accidents is crucial to developing safety measures and reducing accidents.
 This project focuses on analyzing a comprehensive dataset to understand accident trends and suggest preventive measures to enhance road safety.

 ---